Xanoor/Xanoor/README.md

 - 👨‍🎓 I’m a 19-year-old IT student from France.
 - 💡 I’m interested in everything, especially development, cybersecurity, and increasingly AI.
 I also enjoy the stock market, crypto, and related topics.
 - 📖 I’m currently learning: React, TypeScript, Java, Golang, Cybersecurity.
+- 🔧 Working as an IT Technician for Aumovio.

 # 💻 Technologies and Tools I use:
 <div align="center">